 - Do you ever forget to feed, bathe, or otherwise care for your child?

-If you have answers yes to any of these questions, then you may be in danger of being an uninvolved or neglectful parent.
+If you have answered yes to any of these questions, then you may be in danger of being an uninvolved or neglectful parent.

 Unfortunately, kids raised by such parents may not fare well in life.
 Kids raised by such parents tend to do poorly in all life domains, including socially, academically, and emotionally.